 - Electronic method.
 Use the eVetRecs system to create your request.

 - Paper method.
-Mail or Fax a Standard Form SF-180 (see address below).
+Mail or Fax a Standard Form SF-180.
 Print, sign, and date all copies of paper forms before submitting them.
+The address is listed at the end of the SF 180.

 Required information to request replacement DD Form 214: